shama/oven/README.md

 ### Manual Install

-If that doesn't work then just download or `git clone` this into a `Oven` folder in a CakePHP 2 app.
-Enable the plugin in `Config/bootstrap.php` and run the command `./Console/cake oven.init`.
+If that doesn't work then just download or `git clone` this into the `app/Plugin/Oven` folder in a CakePHP 2 app.
+Enable the plugin in `app/Config/bootstrap.php` and run the command `./Console/cake oven.init`.

 ## Usage